If your company develops software for other businesses, you’ve probably thought this at some point:

 “SEO should work… but for us, it never really does.”

-It’s a pattern that repeats itself over and over again in software development companies: time, budget, and expectations are invested in SEO, but results don’t show up — or they do, but they don’t actually help.
+And no, that’s not an isolated perception.
+It’s a pattern.
+Time, budget, and expectations are invested in SEO, but results don’t show up (or they do — but they don’t actually help).

 “SEO isn’t for us.”

-The correct conclusion is different:
+But the real conclusion is different:

-Traditional SEO wasn’t designed for companies like yours.
+Generic SEO wasn’t designed for companies like yours.

 E-commerce, local services, B2C businesses, impulse purchases, or products with short decision cycles.
+They all share something fundamental: a relatively simple decision-making process.

 - Complex services